JohanMabille/johanmabille.github.io/source/_posts/2014-10-13-writing-c-plus-plus-wrappers-for-simd-intrinsics-4.markdown

 ### 3.4 Conditional branch

-Another issue we have to deal with, when we plug our wrapper, is conditional branching; indeed the "if(condition) ... else" statement evaluates a branch depending on the scalar condition, but the if statement works only for scalar condition, and we can't directly override it so it works with our wrappers.
+Another issue we have to deal with, when we plug our wrapper, is conditional branching: indeed the if-else statement evaluates a branch depending on the scalar condition, but the if statement works only for scalar condition, and we can't directly override it so it works with our wrappers.
 Consider the following code:

 {% coderay sample.cpp %}
 std::vector<float> a,b,c,d,e;